• Proto-Indo-European Religion

 the Germanic pantheon, although there is evidence that this was not universal

-and that some deities who are demonized among some groups of Germanic speakers
+and that some deities who are demonized or replaced among some groups of Germanic speakers

 were still worshiped among other groups.

 that could be reconstructed for the Pagans, but in fact very little is known

 about this, and the reasons are not clear.
 There is an early Anglo-Saxon

 calendar described by Bede, which gives the names of the months and which